GabrielaArjona/azure-iam-demobank/README.md

 DemoBank (fictional FinTech) needed to:
 * eliminate always‑on admin rights,
 * enforce MFA,
-* and automate IAM changes as code.
+* utomate user and group management using Infrastructure as Code (IaC),
+* enable real-time monitoring of privileged role activations.

 A new tenant was spun up with an **Azure AD Premium P2 trial** to unlock **Privileged Identity Management (PIM)**.
 Terraform drives repeatable user & group creation; PIM supplies just‑in‑time (JIT) admin access.